Msiusko/Msiusko/README.md

 - ⚡ **Create**: Karagarga & Soulseek p2p-contributor; art cinema addict from Teshigahara to Amos Vogel (I can watch Lav Diaz 8-hour long movie with ease); [The Wire magazine](https://www.thewire.co.uk/home/) subscriber; used to be a [DJ](https://soundcloud.com/svyaznoy/light)), run a label, host radio-shows, work as a TimeOut music editor & so on.
 One day I need to update my artistic website [K1983](http://k1983.art)

 Portfolio
-- note: it's missing 10 years in marketing agencies, 5 years of C-level experience.
-I was serving surveillence capitalism & no proud about it.
+- **note**: _it's missing 10 years in marketing agencies, 5 years of C-level experience.
+I was serving surveillence capitalism & no proud about it._

 - [TheWeb3privacy now - the biggest database of privacy-enhancing solutions in web3](https://github.com/Msiusko/web3privacy/blob/main/README.md)
 - [Pagency - framework for privacy-solutions ideation](https://github.com/Msiusko/web3privacy/tree/main/Pagency)